aristocratos/btop/README.md

 ## Features

 * Easy to use, with a game inspired menu system.
-* Full mouse support, all buttons with a highlighted key is clickable and mouse scroll works in process list and menu boxes.
+* Full mouse support: all buttons with a highlighted key are clickable and mouse scrolling works in process list and menu boxes.
-* Fast and responsive UI with UP, DOWN keys process selection.
+* Fast and responsive UI with UP, DOWN key process selection.
 * Function for showing detailed stats for selected process.
 * Ability to filter processes.
 * Easy switching between sorting options.